PRIMATES &

 These conditions are usually caused by doing repetitive movements or holding cramped positions for extended periods.

-I know people who got it because they played too much guitar.
+I had a friend who got it because he played guitar too much.

-Grooming the inside of your hands will bring back their normal sensitivity, but you will have to stop doing the activity that caused the folding or protect your hands in some way to stop the tingling effect.
+Grooming the inside of your hands will bring back their normal sensitivity, but you'll have to reduce or temporarily stop doing the activity that caused the folding for a while or protect your hands in some way.

 Some parts of your body, sometimes very small, may become gradually less sensitive.